drinkbird/drinkbird.github.io/_posts/blog/2017-01-22-which-technology-to-pickup-next.md

 Of course the organization adopting the microservices approach has to adapt its structure accordingly, since teams have to organize around business capabilities and not different application tiers or technologies.
 Furthermore, the organization has to adopt the DevOps mindset and invest on infrastructure automation, as managing all those moving parts manually is proven to be not such a good idea.

 There is also a wide number of patterns and practices that play really well in microservice-driven scenarios.
-Here's a few:
+Next, I'll describe a few of them.

 #### 1. Domain Driven Design (DDD)

 This architectural approach was first introduced by Eric Evans in his homonymous book, and its all about making the business domain our number one priority.
 We consider it to be the heart of the application, so everything is build from the domain model out.

 In general, we're looking to create models that map well to a problem domain.
-Everything else, such as persistence layers, user interfaces or messaging between the different parts of the application are considered details and the decisions around them can be deferred for much later.
+Everything else, such as persistence layers, user interfaces or messaging between the different parts of the application are considered to be details and the decisions around them can be deferred for much later.

 It's the problem domain that needs to be understood, because that's the magic sauce in the system being built that differentiates your organization's business from its competitors.
 If that's not the case, it's probably better to abandon the project and use some off-the-shelf product instead.